 This is especially imminent for the comprehensive planning process.
 The municipal planning office expects other actors to bring such aspects to the planning process but there is no systematic process of ensuring that this actually is the case.
-There are expectations from the municipal planning office that the fire and rescue services in the municipality should take this responsibility but they don't necessarily take a broad perspective on risk.
-Instead, they may focus on technical risks, e.g. related to the Seveso legislation, and accessibility for fire response, which of course are critical questions but do not always encompass all relevant risks.
+There are expectations from the municipal planning office that the fire and rescue services in the municipality should take this responsibility but they don't necessarily take a broad questions but do not always encompass all relevant risks.